 2) You are spending more money than you make

-Most people who end up in massive unmanageable debt, believe that they will somehow earn more money in the future.
-Or maybe they have a plan to do so.
+Most people who end up in massive unmanageable debt, believe that they will somehow earn more money in the future or maybe they have a plan to do so.
 But spending more money than you make is never a wise financial move.
-No matter how much money you make, if you are spending it all or worse borrowing more money to maintain your extravagant lifestyle, you will always have a debt problem.
+No matter how much money you make, if you are spending it all or worse borrowing more money to maintain your lifestyle, you will always have a debt problem.

-3) You make a minimum payment on credit card
+3) You make minimum payments on your credit cards

 Being allowed to pay less money each month may seem like a great option initially, but are you aware of its implications in the long run?
 Credit card companies operate smartly.
 They know your weaknesses.
-By allowing you to pay “minimum payment due”, they get to charge you more money for the short term loans.
-Moreover, the longer your debt repayment period gets, the more harm it will do to your credit score.
-So, always pay 10-20% more on your monthly credit card bill.
+By allowing you to pay “minimum payment due”, they get to charge you more money for the short-term loans.
+Furthermore, the longer your debt repayment period gets, the more harm it will do to your credit score.
+So, always pay at least 10-20% more on your monthly credit card bill.

 4) You use cash advances from your credit cards